castleadmin/nx-plugins/nx-serverless-cdk/plugin/README.md

 The [cdk](https://docs.aws.amazon.com/cdk/v2/guide/cli.html) command
 is used to interact with the AWS CDK.

+Options:

+- -h
-Append `-h` to display the command options.
+  - Displays the command options

 Configuration Options:

 - predefinedArguments
-  - Used to predefine arguments that are put at the beginning of the command.
+  - Used to predefine arguments that are put at the beginning of the command
-    Can be used to declare environment-specific arguments in the `project.json` file.

 #### deploy